tomaskraus/simple-string-pattern/README.md

 #### 2. parse() method

-Static _parse()_ method creates SSP instance from an input string "as is", escaping newlines and other line breaks:
+_parse()_ static method creates an SSP instance from an input string "as is", escaping newlines and other line breaks:

 ```js
 const s = `Hello